-Side by Side Brain Injury Clubhouse advances the long-term well-being of people with brain injury-related disabilities and their families through skills development, support, and advocacy.
+Side by Side Brain Injury Clubhouse is a 501(c)(3) non-profit organization whose mission is to advance the long-term well-being of people with brain injury-related disabilities and their families through skills development, support, and advocacy.

-This is the third accreditation that the international accrediting body has awarded to Side by Side Brain Injury Clubhouse.
-This accreditation decision represents the highest level of accreditation that can be awarded to an organization and shows the organization’s substantial conformance to the CARF standards.
-An organization receiving a Three-Year Accreditation has put itself through a rigorous peer review process and has demonstrated to a team of surveyors during an on-site visit that its programs and services are of the highest quality, measurable, and accountable.
+This accreditation represents that an organization has put itself through a rigorous peer review process and has demonstrated to a team of surveyors during an on-site visit (this survey was virtual due to COVID-19) that its programs and services are of the highest quality, measurable, and accountable.

 For more information about the accreditation process, please visit the CARF website at www.carf.org, or contact Side by Side at 770-469-9355.

 In addition to our CARF accreditation, Side by Side is licensed and regulated by the Georgia Department of Community Health to operate as an Adult Day Center.

 If you believe you, your client, or caregiver received poor quality care from us, you may file a complaint here or by calling the Division of Healthcare Facility Regulation at 1-800-878-6442.